-Figure 3-4 shows an Instrument Manager dialog box for a two-potentiostat Framework session with a Reference 600+ and a Reference 3000.
+Figure 4-4 shows a Gamry Instrument Manager dialog box for a two-potentiostat Framework session with a Reference 600 and a Reference 3000.

-Figure 3-4 Instrument Manager Dialog Box
+Figure 4-4 Instrument Manager Dialog Box

 Each Gamry potentiostat in the system appears in the list on the left.
 All Gamry Instruments potentiostats that are known to the system are displayed in the Instrument Manger.
 Select an instrument by clicking on its name.
 Selecting an instrument that is connected and idle blinks its Power LED.
 After a moment, your potentiostat should appear next to Devices Present along with a green virtual LED.
 Repeat for additional potentiostats.